-- 2.7.1 For the purpose of enabling the proceedings of the Trust to be conducted in the absence of the Chair, the Council of Governors may appoint a non-Executive Director to be Deputy-Chair for such period, not exceeding the remainder of his term as non-Executive Director of the Trust, as the Council of Governors may specify on appointing him or her. - 2.7.2 Any non-Executive Director so appointed may at any time resign from the office of Deputy-Chair by giving notice in writing to the Council of Governors.
-The Council of Governors may thereupon appoint another Non-Executive Director as Deputy Chair in accordance with the provisions of SO 2.12.3. - 2.7.3 Where the Chair of the Trust has died or has ceased to hold office, or where he or she has been unable to perform his or her duties as Chair owing to illness, conflict of interest or any other cause, the Deputy-Chair shall act as Chair until a new Chair is appointed or the existing Chair resumes his or her duties, as the case may be; and references to the Chair in these SOs shall, so long as there is no Chair able to perform his or her duties, be taken to include references to the Deputy Chair.
-Where both the Chair and Deputy-Chair are unable to perform their duties owing to illness, conflict of interest or any other cause, another non-Executive Director as may be appointed by the Council of Governors shall act as Chair.
+- 2.7.1 For the purpose of enabling the proceedings of the Trust to be conducted in the absence of the Chair, the Council of Governors may appoint a Non-Executive Director to be Vice-Chair for such period, not exceeding the remainder of his term as Non-Executive Director of the Trust, as the Council of Governors may specify on appointing them. - 2.7.2 Any Non-Executive Director so appointed may at any time resign from the office of Vice-Chair by giving notice in writing to the Council of Governors.
+The Council of Governors may thereupon appoint another Non-Executive Director as Vice Chair in accordance with the provisions of SO 2.12.3. - 2.7.3 Where the Chair of the Trust has died or has ceased to hold office, or where he or she has been unable to perform their duties as Chair owing to illness, conflict of interest or any other cause, the Deputy-Chair shall act as Chair until a new Chair is appointed or the existing Chair resumes their duties, as the case may be; and references to the Chair in these SOs shall, so long as there is no Chair able to perform their duties, be taken to include references to the Deputy Chair.
+Where both the Chair and Vice Chair are unable to perform their duties owing to illness, conflict of interest or any other cause, another Non-Executive Director as may be appointed by the Council of Governors shall act as Chair.